Strategic Tips To Start A Homestead Right Where You Are

 Making the decision to specialize in something can be difficult, and it’s important to recognize that just because something is hard doesn’t mean it’s not the right option for you.
 It just means you may have to work to get good at it.

-It’s okay to try different options and see what works best for you and your farm in the long run.
+Be willing to try different options and see what works best for you and your farm in the long run.

 Leah lynch standing in front of a chicken coop

-For retirees looking to start a hobby farm, remember to take things slow and not to overwhelm yourself with too many responsibilities at once.
-Young people may need to find a balance between their career and their new farming duties.
+Young people may need to find a balance between their career and their new farm chores.
 Stay-at-home moms with kids can involve their children in the process, teaching them important life skills while managing their farm BUT keep in mind that it is still a lot of work to manage while raising humans.

 With dedication and proper planning, it’s possible to successfully balance a career with the responsibilities of a hobby farm.
 But add one piece in at a time.
 Don’t expect yourself to land on your feet with a complete life change.